antfu/antfu.me/pages/posts/journey-with-icons.md

 ### Journey is not ended

 These apps and tools solved my long pain with icons.
 I can focus on bringing ideas to life much more efficiently.
-I will call it a page for no. Howeverr, the journey is not yet ended.
+I will call it a page for no. However, the journey is not yet ended.
 I am still passionate about exploring how the tooling for icons could go.
 And also, keep polishing these tools to make them easier to use and integrate.
 I wish they could benefit more developers and designers and make site building more simple and pleasant.

 Glad if you found them useful to you as well.
 And thanks for reading XD.